panda-lsy/More-bows/README.md

 - ~The bow animations are all the same speed, and don't reflect how fast you're actually drawing the bow.~ Still working on it, not sure if accurate now.
 - The frost arrow renders as a normal arrow instead of a snow cube.
 - Particle effects are hit-or-miss on whether they work due to me not implementing sided proxies yet.
-- Check and update any assets that have mutated too much over the years.

 Not technically an issue but should be fixed: